-Trip planning starts with finding 1) accessible trailheads, 2) routes with manageable risks, and 3) destinations that are worth the effort.
+Trip planning starts with 1) reviewing the weather and avalanche conditions, 2) finding accessible trailheads, 3) looking for routes with manageable risks, 4) planning destinations that are worth the effort, 5) and kit adjustments.

 - What are the weather and avalanche conditions?